Our Board of Directors

 Brandi-Rai.png

-Brandi Rai, director (she/her)
+Brandi Rai, Director (she/her)

 Brandi is a parent of five children, and it is her adventures in parenting that have led her to be an advocate in a variety of ways.
 Parenting children with a range of neurodiversity, a spectrum of gender and relationship identities, and multicultural origins has been the motivation for her to create inclusive spaces for all youth.
 She has long volunteered in school communities, serving on school councils in Alberta, the Board of Directors for the Alberta School Councils’ Association, as well as the Youth and Family Advisory Council for CASA in Edmonton.
 She believes that working together to create spaces where children and families are authentically engaged, whether in education or wellness, creates communities that reflect and honour the broad spectrum of humanity that exists.
-Brandi currently serves as President of the Alberta School Councils’ Association.

 Our Board Advisors